 Carbon Neutral Commuter & Voluntary Offsetting

-Similar voluntary opportunities are being developed for OIED’s study abroad program and other university-related air and ground travel activities.
+Similar volunteer opportunities are being developed for OIED’s study abroad program and other university-related air and ground travel activities.
+In addition, OIED is conducting pre-departure sustainability training programs.

 AppalCART is the transportation authority that provides public transportation for all of Boone and Watauga County, including Appalachian State University.
 Student parking on the main campus is very limited, so students are strongly encouraged to ride AppalCART whenever possible.